faaabio1618/filippi.dev/tutorials/carrier-service-and-functions/index.markdown

 my-delivery-customization │ Done!
 ```

-### Install the function
+### Installing the function

-Because we have to chosen to not create an app we need to install the function manually.
+Because we have chosen to not create an app we need to install the function manually.
 We will use [Shopify GraphQL App](https://shopify-graphiql-app.shopifycloud.com/login) and run the following query

 ```graphql